Ian Thomas Malone

 The film barely has time to explore any members of the Shazamily either.
 Freddy Freeman (Jack Dylan Grazer and Adam Brody) functions essentially as the lead kid, still being bullied in school in a sequence that feels quite wrong for the year 2023.
 He befriends a new girl, Anne (Rachel Zegler), a figure anyone in the audience would know to be important in a narrative that already has way too many characters.
 The rest of the family, Batson included, are mostly stuck in their plotlines from the first film.
 The one notable exception is a member of the family who is gay, seemingly just because it would likely be the only thing anyone would remember about this character.

 Fury of the Gods feels oddly empty for a film with far too many characters, coasting solely off any remaining goodwill earned by its predecessor.
 This narrative tries to pretend it has a heart to cover up the overabundant sense of nothing at its core.
-There isn’t any time to do anything besides go through the motions, at times reminding the audience of the charm this story once had, when it space to actually explore its own characters.
+There isn’t any time to do anything besides go through the motions, at times reminding the audience of the charm this story once had, when it possessed the space to actually explore its own characters.

 The film does find time to poke fun at the peculiar nature of its heroes’ identities, repeatedly referring to Freddy as “Captain Everypower.”
 There’s a reason the Shazamily sounds so awkward to say.
 Billy, Mary, and Freddy all spent many decades wearing variations of the “Captain Marvel,” moniker, while the younger three are much newer characters.
 Shazam’s powers and his name were involved in two of the most famous lawsuits in comic book history, creating a sense of confusion for both casual fans and comic book diehards alike.
 The trouble is, DC itself hasn’t really understood what to do with the Marvel family either, decidedly B-tier heroes who lend themselves well to charm, but not necessarily convolution.